Required Action for 2026 Open Enrollment

 Employees may waive County medical insurance, if they have proof of other group coverage.
 If you are continuing to waive or newly electing to waive County medical insurance, you must do the following:

-• Complete the Proof of Other Group Coverage Certification questions
+• Answer the Proof of Other Group Coverage Certification questions

 • Upload your Proof of Other Group Coverage documentation